Anomic aphasia is a mild type of aphasia that causes failure in word retrieval. It’s also known as anomia or dysnomia in mild instances.

 Types of Anomic Aphasia

-People with anomic aphasia often struggle to remember nouns and pronouns when speaking.
+People with anomic aphasia often struggle to remember nouns and verbs when speaking.
 They can usually describe the function of an object but not the name.
 Their speech is also full of vague words and circumlocutions.
 For example, instead of saying “zebra” they may say something like “a black and white animal that looks like a horse.”

 Anomic aphasia can take several different forms, depending on the symptoms and severity.
 The following are a few common types of anomic aphasia: